 For both pho and ramen, getting to know which toppings are your favourite and customising your dish is certainly an exciting journey!

-How Is Ramen Different from Instant Noodles?
+What Is the Difference Between Ramen and Instant Noodles?

 Are you a student on a budget who is living off instant noodles?
 Did you come across the videos of people fixing stuff (everything!) using noodles?
 Whichever it is, you’re probably no stranger to instant noodles.
 But in which category does it fall?